mfahad24/React-MQTT-Phone-Application/phone-south-side/README.md

 ## About

-Very basic phone south side simulation, which repeatedly publishes a random phone signal strength between 0 and 5 to the hmi/phone/signalStrength topic via MQTT.
+Very basic phone south side simulation, which repeatedly publishes a random phone signal strength between 0 and 5 to the _hmi/phone/signalStrength_ topic via MQTT.

-It is also subscribed to the hmi/phone/connected topic.
+It is also subscribed to the _hmi/phone/connected_ topic.
 If it receives a 0 via this topic, the signal strength generation is stopped until it again receives a 1 via this topic.
+When the generation is stopped, it also publishes -1 via _hmi/phone/signalStrength_.

 ## Usage